morkeltry/escape-the-maze/README.md

 The harder it is for the player, the more pretty colours d3 displays at the end using its colour scaling :)

+escape-the-maze was written in a day and if I'd have taken longer, the next things to work on would be styling (mmm.. d3 animation) and a more intuitive interface...